Phnom Penh Guide

 It is usually now open daily from 8 to 10:30am and in the afternoon from 2 to 5pm.
 However, sometimes closed earlier on Fridays.
 Furthermore, may be closed at other times due to specific events, so important to check before travel.

-www.fuzzykensblog.,comEntrance fee is currently $10 and should you require a guide, add $10.
+Phnom Penh Guide https://fuzzykensblog.com/The entrance fee is currently $10 and should you require a guide, add $10.
 I spent a couple of hours walking through the beautifully manicured gardens, marveling at the many splendid buildings, tropical flowers and plants.

 A photographer’s paradise.
 Generally, however, no problem taking photos and videos although restrictions may apply inside some of the buildings.
-Tip: Professional photographers and film makers etc. may need to apply for a permit.
+Tip: Professional photographers and filmmakers etc. may need to apply for a permit.

 If possible, choose a nice sunny day and take your time, plenty to see, and perhaps, in my opinion, your visit to Phnom Penh would be incomplete, without spending time at this historic and spectacular venue.